 If the affected person wishes to appeal the Census Bureau response, he or she should provide in writing a justification supporting the appeal that responds as specifically as possible to the reasons the Census Bureau gives in rejecting the initial request for correction.
 The appeals process, when not separately defined in the programs listed above, will be managed by a panel determined by the Associate Director for Methodology and Standards.
-Appeals must be initiated within 30 calendar days of the date of the initial decision, and must be submitted to the Associate Director for Methodology and Standards (Dr. Cynthia Z. F. Clark), Attn: Census Bureau Quality Policy, Bureau of the Census, Washington D.C.
-20233-9000.
+Appeals must be initiated within 30 calendar days of the date of the initial decision, and must be submitted to the Associate Director for Methodology and Standards (Dr. Cynthia Z. F. Clark), Attn: Census Bureau Quality Policy, U.S. Census Bureau, 4700 Silver Hill Road, Washington DC 20233-9000.
+The Census Bureau will respond to all requests for appeals within 60 days of receipt.
+If the request requires more than 60 days to resolve, the Census Bureau will inform the complainant that more time is required and indicate the reason why and an estimated decision date.